lange-am/OCSVM_PLUS/README.md

 # One-Class SVM+

 Unsupervised outlier detection with *privileged information*.
-Generalizes One-Class *`nu`*-SVM that estimates the support of a high-dimensional distribution by accounting for additional (privileged) set of features available on training stage but unavailable on new data scoring and predicting (for example, future behaviour of a time series).
+Generalizes One-Class *`nu`*-SVM that estimates the support of a high-dimensional distribution by accounting for additional (privileged) set of features available in the training phase but not available in evaluating and predicting new data (for example, future time series behavior).

 # Installation
-You can simply download the repository in your folder.
-Then from its root directory (where `setup.py` is placed) run in the command line
+You can just download the repository to your folder.
+Then from its root directory (where `setup.py` is located) run on the command line

 `python setup.py build_ext --inplace`

-After this you can import the library from python:
+After that, you can import the library from python:

 `>>> import ocsvm_plus`

-Be sure that Python 3 is used, for this you may need print 'python3' instead of 'python'.
-You also need cython installed (`pip install Cython` or similar).
-For more confidence, you should run unittests:
+Make sure you are using Python 3.x, you may need to print "python3" instead of "python" to do this.
+You will also need Cython installed (`pip install Cython` or similar).
+To be more confident, you should run unit tests:

 `python setup_debug.py build_ext --inplace`<br/>
 `python -m unittest tests`